 As you might have guessed, a good ROAS depends on many factors and is different for different companies.
 It’s influenced by profit margins, operating expenses, and the overall health of your business.

 For example, if you run a startup with a limited budget, you may need to achieve higher margins—e.g., a 10:1 ROAS.
 On the other hand, an online store with more resources to invest in growth may be able to afford higher advertising costs—i.e., lower ROAS, such as 3:1.

-To establish a solid ROAS goal, you need to define your budget and get a firm handle on your profit margins so you can create an overall online paid advertising strategy that meets your business’s objectives.
+To establish a solid ROAS goal, merchants need to define their budget and get a firm handle on profit margins to create an overall online paid advertising strategy that meets business objectives.

 Ronald Dod is the Chief Marketing Officer and Co-founder of Visiture, an end-to-end eCommerce marketing agency focused on helping online merchants acquire more customers through the use of search engines, social media platforms, marketplaces, and their online storefronts.
 His passion is helping leading brands use data to make more effective decisions in order to drive new traffic and conversions.